Automation-Research-Team/aist_phoxi_camera/README.md

 ```

 ### Installing a modified version of rqt_reconfigure (optional)
-The `rqt_reconfigure`, providing GUI-based node/plugin for interactively setting ROS parameter values, has been widely used since ROS1 and continuously supported in ROS2 as well.
+The [rqt_reconfigure](https://github.com/ros-visualization/rqt_reconfigure), providing GUI-based node/plugin for interactively setting ROS parameter values, has been widely used since ROS1 and continuously supported in ROS2 as well.
 However, the current ROS2 version lacks some features supported in ROS1 version such as inputting numeric values through sliders, grouping parameters within a tab and selecting parameter values from candidates shown in pull-down menu.
 You will find these lacking features in the modified version [here](https://github.com/Automation-Research-Team/rqt_reconfigure), which is forked from the [rolling branch](https://github.com/ros-visualization/rqt_reconfigure/tree/rolling) of the original and will improve usability of `aist_phoxi_camera`.

 ## Testing the driver